tustin2121/James_Somerton_Transcripts/_videos/zIsQ502N0fg.md

 Shouldn’t it be an awesome feeling that we have that kind of power to automatically disrupt authoritarian control?
 That our very existence runs so antithetical to a government controlling its people that they have to turn propaganda into a science to suppress us?
 They’d never admit that we have that kind of power but their actions say otherwise.

-Every morning when you wake up and go about your queer life, you are inherently shaking the foundation on which dictatoriships<sup class"add">[sic: dictatorships]</sup> are built.
+Every morning when you wake up and go about your queer life, you are inherently shaking the foundation on which dictatoriships<sup class="add">[sic: dictatorships]</sup> are built.
 Because they have shown that totalitarianism cannot exist when queer people exist alongside it.[^shirts]

 [^shirts]: Preorder now my new t-shirt: "My Very Existence Topples Dictatorships"